Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

+The \emph{Hotspot} kernel, included in BAT and originating from the Rodinia Benchmark suite~\cite{cheRodiniaBenchmarkSuite2009}, is part of a thermal simulation application that estimates the temperature distribution of a processor.
+The simulation considers the processor's architectural floor plan, thermal resistance, ambient temperature, and simulated power currents.
+Through an iterative process, the kernel solves a set of differential equations to model heat dissipation over time.
+The inputs to the kernel are the power consumption and initial temperature values, and the output is a two-dimensional grid of average temperature values across the chip.
 The performance of the Hotspot kernel is highly dependent on a number of tunable parameters that influence how work is distributed across GPU threads and how data is managed in memory.
 The thread block dimensions in the $x$ and $y$ directions define the number of threads per block, with between 32 and 1024 threads typically used.
 Each thread may compute one or more output elements in each dimension.
 The temporal tiling factor controls whether multiple iterations of the stencil operation are to be performed within a single kernel launch, improving data locality.
-Finally, shared memory usage for caching power input data can be enabled or disabled, and another parameter controls the number of thread blocks per SM to influence occupancy and register usage.
+Finally, shared memory usage for caching power input data can be enabled, and another parameter controls the number of thread blocks per SM to influence occupancy and register usage.

-\emph{Generalized dense matrix-matrix multiplication (GEMM)} is a fundamental operation defined in the BLAS linear algebra specification and is extensively used across scientific computing, machine learning, and high-performance computing applications.
-It is also a common benchmark for GPU code optimization studies~\cite{CLTune,li2009note,pruningRyoo} due to its computational intensity and sensitivity to hardware-specific optimizations.
-In this evaluation, we use the GEMM kernel from CLBlast~\cite{nugterenCLBlast2018}, a tunable OpenCL BLAS library.

-The GEMM operation performs the multiplication of two matrices, $A$ and $B$, and optionally adds a scaled version of an existing output matrix $C$: